 - 1. Write data "110" to the FMOD [2:0] bits in the FC0 register to select the Flash Memory Erase/Write Function Enable Mode. - 2.
-Set the FWPEN bit in the FC0 register to "1".
-The step 1 and step 2 can be executed simultaneously. - 3.
+Set the FWPEN bit in the FC0 register to "1" to activate the Flash Memory Erase/Write Function.
+This will also activate an internal timer. - 3.
 Write the correct data pattern into the Flash data registers, FD1L~FD3L and FD1H~FD3H, as soon as possible after the FWPEN bit is set high.
 The enable Flash memory erase/write function data pattern is 00H, 0DH, C3H, 04H, 09H and 40H corresponding to the FD1L~FD3L and FD1H~FD3H registers respectively. - 4.
 Once the timer has timed out, the FWPEN bit will automatically be cleared to 0 by hardware regardless of the input data pattern. - 5.
 If the written data pattern is incorrect, the Flash memory erase/write function will not be enabled successfully and the above steps should be repeated.
 If the written data pattern is correct, the Flash memory erase/write function will be enabled successfully. - 6.
-Once the Flash memory write function is enabled, the Flash memory contents can be updated by executing the page erase and write operations using the IAP control registers.
+Once the Flash memory erase/write function is enabled, the Flash memory contents can be updated by executing the page erase and write operations using the IAP control registers.

-To disable the Flash memory write function, the CFWEN bit in the FC0 register can be cleared.
+To disable the Flash memory erase/write function, the CFWEN bit in the FC0 register can be cleared.
 There is no need to execute the above procedure.